Place Cells as Multi-Scale Position Embeddings: Random Walk Transition Kernels for Path Planning: Heat Diffusion with Reflecting Boundaries (Background)

-\appsection{Heat Equation with Reflecting Boundaries (Background)} This appendix provides a detailed mathematical derivation of the connection between our discrete random walk model and the continuous heat equation, establishing the relationship between transition probabilities and geodesic distances.
+This appendix provides a detailed mathematical derivation of the connection between our discrete random walk model and the continuous heat equation, establishing the relationship between transition probabilities and geodesic distances.